 Audit log entry ID, time, Ekran System user name, user groups, category, action, object, details.

-To define the log settings, click the Configuration navigation link on the left, and then select the SIEM Integration tab on the Configuration page.
+To define the log settings, click the Configuration () button (at the top of the Management Tool interface), and on the Configuration page that opens, select the SIEM Integration tab.

 The log settings can be edited by users with the administrative Database Management permission.